Check Out The Best Banjo Tuning Pegs That You Can Find Available In 2023!

 You Can Buy Golden Gate P-149 Banjo Tuner – Nickel on the Link Below!

 In case you are searching for heavy-duty reliable normal size banjo tuning pegs, then this will be your best option.

-It is a set of 6pcs of machine heads, which additionally comes with washers and screws bushings.
+It is a set of 6 pieces of machine heads, which additionally comes with washers and screw bushings.
 It is a right-handed tuning peg in chrome color.